bnb-chain/zkbnb/docs/protocol.md

 #### Add asset

-Collects fees for adding a asset and passes the call to the `addAsset` function in the governance contract.
+Collecting fees for adding an asset and passing the call to the `addAsset` function in the governance contract.

 ```js
 function addAsset(address _assetAddress) external